 Another classic overlook sits a short drive away.
 Nowhere as crowded as the Tunnel View overlook, it has another advantage.
 The lookout, to be exact its parking lot, sits in front of the Merced River, which the kids like to explore.

 The water looks appealing to dip a hand or even a foot on a hot day.
 Fallen trees’ trunks nearby provide a unique playground to climb and disperse their boundless energy.
-If your kids are anything like Dylan, then gathering small rocks and throwing them into the water is all they can dream of doing in Yosemite all day long.
+Often gathering small rocks and throwing them into the water is all your kids can dream of while exploring Yosemite in their own simple way.

 4. Walk over Swinging Bridge